filamentphp/filament/packages/forms/docs/03-fields/03-select.md

 ## Disable placeholder selection

-You can prevent the placeholder (null option) from being selected using the `disablePlaceholderSelection()` method:
+You can prevent the placeholder (null option) from being selected using the `selectablePlaceholder()` method:

 ```php
 use Filament\Forms\Components\Select;